lukem/home-manual/README.md

      - Account numbers (unless you consider it sensitive like a password - see below).
   - Don't store sensitive information such as passwords - use a [password manager](#password-managers).
 A reference to the relevant entry in the password manager entry is sensible.
 - Diagrams:
   - These don't need to be architectural, construction, or engineering grade.
 The important point is to contain information useful to lay-people.
+My diagrams are specifically "not to scale".
+  - Maintain layers (if your diagram software supports layers) for:
+     - External property plan.
+     - Internal home plan.
+     - Services: electricity, garden, IoT, lights, network, water/sewer, (etc.)
-- Technology:
+- Software:
   - Use software and tools that are useable and maintainable by your household.
 Our household all has at least one personal iOS or macOS device, so I used Apple Pages.
 Google Docs or Microsoft Word are other options.
   - Export to PDF and store in well-known locations.
   - Print the manual and store in a well-known location.
 Even just the first few pages with emergency and critical information can be helpful.